klustercost/k8s/price/README.md

-queries for getiing the prices from the providers
+queries for getting the prices from the providers